-Living in Scotland, there’s a whole country’s worth of hills and mountains to walk up for stunning scenery, but for some silly reason, on a drive back from York a couple of weeks ago I decided to stop off in the Lake District and walk up an English mountain instead.
-I say silly, because I had driven the day before for six hours, then I’d had a fitful night’s sleep, followed by another four hour drive (traffic) from York to Keswick.
+Living in Scotland, there’s a whole country’s worth of hills and mountains to walk up for stunning scenery, but for some silly reason, on a drive back from York I decided to stop off in the Lake District and walk up an English mountain instead.
+I say silly, because I had driven the day before for six hours, had a fitful night’s sleep, followed by another four hour drive (traffic) from York to Keswick.
 Then I still had to climb said mountain and drive three more hours home.

 Not including Arthur’s Seat, it felt like there were about ten times more people than I’ve ever seen on a hike in Scotland, and sure enough, I just looked up some statistics.
 Last year 45 million people went to Cumbria and the Lake District.
 The whole of Scotland had just 15 million.